EskoDijk/voucher/draft-ietf-anima-rfc8366bis.md

 : A signed artifact sent from the Pledge to the Registrar, or from the Registrar to the MASA for Voucher acquisition.

 Pledge Voucher Request (PVR):
 : A signed artifact sent from the Pledge to the Registrar.
-It is a special form of Voucher Request.
+It is a specific form of Voucher Request.

 Registrar Voucher Request (RVR):
 : A signed artifact sent from the Registrar to the MASA.
-It is a special form of Voucher Request.
+It is a specific form of Voucher Request.

 # Requirements Language